-Cobb Creek pastured poultry is raised the old fashioned way: on fresh green pasture and wholesome, non-GMO feed.
+Our pastured poultry is raised the old fashioned way: on fresh green pasture and wholesome, non-GMO feed.
 Our model has been developed over the last twenty years and allows the birds to be raised in a cleaner, healthier, happier environment.
-All Cobb Creek boilers are harvested humanely right on the farm in our state-inspected processing facility.

 When the chicks reach the age of three weeks, they are strong enough to go to pasture.
 We catch and crate the chicks at night to lower their stress levels.
 Once crated, we place them into our Mobile Range Coops (MRCs), which will be their home until age seven to eight weeks.
 Our open bottom MRCs are 36 ft. long, 20 ft. wide and 12 ft. high and can accommodate 500-600 birds.
 Each is surrounded by a single wire of electric fence to keep out predators (this is a non-lethal predator control method; we strive to work with nature rather than against it).
 Most importantly, the MRCs are moved daily to a fresh spot of pasture.
 Cobb Creek chickens receive fresh air, forage, exercise, sunshine, and a non-GMO grain ration.

-As we pull each MRC across the pasture, we are adding much needed fertility back to the soil via poultry manure.
+As we pull each MRC across the pasture, we are adding much-needed fertility back to the soil via poultry manure.
 Our farm was mostly tilled up and farmed conventionally for decades and is in need of attention.
-By running chickens across the land we can began the healing process and bring back life to a desperate soil.
-Since pictures are worth a thousand words, lets be brief and check out the picture below.
-What your're seeing is photos taken on the same day, in the same field.
+By running chickens across the land we can begin the healing process and bring back life to a desperate soil.
+Since pictures are worth a thousand words, let’s be brief and check out the picture below.
+What you're seeing is photos taken on the same day, in the same field.
 The only difference is chickens.